GDENISS/portfolio/README.md

 # Portfolio Project
-Welcome to my portfoio This repository contains the code and resources for buiding a fully functional portfolio with reacr.
+Welcome to my portfoio This repository contains the code and resources for buiding a fully functional portfolio with react.
 ## Getting Started
 Basic knowledge of react and css is required.
-Note this is a simple project that does not dive into deep react components😜.
+Note this is a simple project that does not dive into deep react concepts😜.
 ### Prerequisites
 - Node.js (v14+)
 -  Git